epiqsolutions/gr-sidekiq/README.md

   2) Change to the build directory
       > cd build
   3) Run cmake
-     (NOTE: if you wish to install to a specific directory, run with -DCMAKE_INSTALL_PREFIX)
       > cmake ../

-           OR
+        OR if you wish to install to a specific directory:

       > cmake -DCMAKE_INSTALL_PREFIX=/my_install_directory ../

+        OR to specify a custom sidekiq sdk location:

+      > cmake -DSIDEKIQ_SDK_DIR=/opt/sidekiq_sdk_current ../
   4) Build the code
       > make
   5) Install it